its-coded-coder/tubonge_apk/README.md

 4. **Monitor and manage your deployments:**
     - Use the Heroku dashboard to monitor and manage your backend deployment.
     - Use the Expo dashboard to monitor and manage your frontend deployment.

-#### Conclusion

-This documentation provides a step-by-step guide to set up the "Tubonge" project, including frontend and backend setup, user authentication with Firebase, and deployment instructions.
-Follow these steps to get your project up and running smoothly.